 While drought had no or minor impact on the alpha diversity of the ammonia-oxidizers, the CAP analysis revealed differences in the beta diversity that were dependent on the AO group (Fig. 2).
 Thus, the structure of the AOA community was less resistant to drought than than that of AOB as previously described (Thion & Prosser, 2014; Seneca 2021) .
 Little is known on how comammox Nitrospira responds to drought and the niche specification of this group is still under debate (Sakoula et al., 2021; S. Xu et al., 2020).
 Here we found a small yet significantly impact of drought on both the alpha diversity and beta-diversity of comammox, which were dependent on the cropping system.
 Differential abundance analysis indicated that in average more than a quarter of the dominant ammonia-oxidizing ASVs were affected by drought both in the bulk and rhizospheric soil and regardless of the taxa.
 In contrast to the CAP analysis showing a higher resistance of AOB, the percentage of affected ASVs belonging to AOA and comammox was lower than those belonging to the AOB.
-One possible explanation is that by filtering out the rarest and least prevalent ASVs for the analysis of differential abundance, we may have missed the impact of the drought treatment on less common members of AOA and comammox Notably, some the drought-affected ASVs were among the most prevalent taxa regardless of the AO group.
+One possible explanation is that by filtering out the rarest and least prevalent ASVs for the analysis of differential abundance, we may have missed the impact of the drought treatment on less common members of AOA and comammox.
+Notably, some the drought-affected ASVs were among the most prevalent taxa regardless of the AO group.
 For example affected AOB ASVs belonged to the dominant Nitrosospira, which has been described as a key player of ammonia oxidation with wide distribution across ecosystems (Krüger et al., 2021; Sanders et al., 2019).
 We didn’t identify any ASVs exhibiting consistent shifts in relative abundance across dates, which suggests a dynamic response to drought without any clear resilience after rewetting.
 REFS.
 To be continued (1-3 sentences) in relation to resilience.
 While plant roots are affecting …here discuss the fact that the impact of drought is similar in bulk and rhizosphere.

 Quantification of the amoA gene copy numbers as a proxy of the AO abundance to revealed significant effects of drought that were also depending on the AO group.
-Thus, the abundance of AOB and comammox clade B significantly decreased with drought alone, while the abundances of AOA and comammox clade A were affected by drought only in the interaction with cropping systems.
+Thus, the abundance of AOB and comammox clade B significantly decreased with drought alone, while the abundances of AOA and comammox clade A were affected by drought only in the interaction with sampling time.
 These findings are in accordance with previous studies assessing the effect seasonal precipitation changes on the abundances AO communities , and reporting that detrimental impact of drought (Kaurin et al. 2018; ; H. Wang et al., 2023).
 While niche differentiation between AOA and AOB has been reported in several studies (ref), knowledge of the ecology of comammox bacteria is scarce.
 However, recent study suggest that differences may also exists between comammox bacteria with clade B having NH4+ transporter with higher affinity than that in clade A (Koch et al., 2019).
 Our results showed that the not only the abundance but also the proportion of AO within the total bacterial community decreased with drought, suggesting a lower resistance of this functional group to drought.
 Accordingly, it is believed that phylogenetically and physiologically narrow functional groups such as the nitrifiers are more sensitive to disturbances than the broad ones (Schimel, Philippot&Griffth).